Warren1001/IAS_Calculator/README.md

 Credits to The Amazon Basin (mostly TitanSeal, onderduiker, and Hammerman) for information.
 Credits to Phrozen Keep for information.

+### v1.0.2
+- Fixed Paladin's basic attack for two handed weapons and two handed swords.
+The two handed sword animation has two different animation lengths, but I mistakenly had the two handed weapon animation with two different animation lengths.
+- Updated the Assassin's basic attack with the claws change from the 2.5 PTR v1.

 ### v1.0.1
 - Fixed multihitting skills last hit, breakpoints are correct now
 - Fixed "is one handed" checkbox appearing for Whirlwind when it doesn't change the breakpoints at all